-Opting to concentrate mostly on live performance, the New Jersey-based Blue Plate Special have delivered only four albums in their 15 years together.
-But their bluegrass-, country-, folk-, and swing-influenced music sounds just as compelling on record as it does on stage.
+Opting to concentrate mostly on live performance, the New Jersey-based Blue Plate Special has delivered only four albums in its 15 years together.
+But its bluegrass-, country-, folk-, and swing-influenced music sounds just as compelling on record as it does on stage.

 It helps that each member of the quintet ably wears several hats: while Jay Friedman or banjo/guitar player Dan Whitener sings lead on most of the songs on the new Back by Popular Demand, the group’s other members all take turns in the vocal spotlight; and among them, the five play banjo, guitar, fiddle, mandolin, and upright bass.
 Plus, four of them are songwriters, and this all-originals collection finds them delivering numbers that seem good enough to be old standards.